30Nomad032000/Chess/README.md

 # Chess
-Probably gonna be a multiplayer chess simulator hopefully will move on to make it 3d with 3js
+Probably gonna be a multiplayer chess simulator hopefully will move on to make it 3d with React Three fiber